teddynote-lab/mcp-usecase/README.md

 ## Configuration

-For each example directory, you need a .env file containing the required environment variables.
+In order to execute each example, a `.env` file is required.
-Set the variables in the .env.example file and rename it to .env to get started.
+Please specify the necessary environment variables in the `.env.example` file located in the root directory, and rename it to `.env`.

 ### sites for configuring required environment variables for each example
 - https://platform.openai.com/api-keys